luiselizondo/onjs/README.md

 To achieve this on On.js you have to register the event, declare the properties you're expecting to receive so validation executes and then execute a callback

+On.js uses it's own local Redis based queue to order to avoid duplicates if multiple services listen to the same event

+On.js provides two options for working with topics.
+Processing and Dispatching

+Processing means that the task will be added to the queue and processed as soon as the queue determines that it can start processing it.

+Dispatching means that the task will be added to the queue but instead of being processed, it will be sent to MQ with another name.

 ```
 on
 	.eventReceived(eventName: string)